anbox-cloud/discourse-docs/tutorial/getting-started.md

 Creating an application for a specific Android app is very similar to creating a virtual device, except that you provide an APK of the Android app when creating the Anbox Cloud application.

+[note type="information" status="Important"]Not all Android apps are compatible with Anbox Cloud.
+See [Issues when porting Android apps](https://discourse.ubuntu.com/t/usecase-port-android-application-to-anbox-cloud/17776) for more information.[/note]

 Complete the following steps to create an application from an APK:

 1. Create a folder for your application (for example, `my-application`) and place your APK inside this folder.